Azarem/IOGRetranslation/README.md

 Firstly, to L Thammy, who graciously allowed us to use his translation as part of the project.

 Also, to CDude, who has been an active participant in the streams, contributing to creative choices and bug fixes along the way.

+To the staff of Quintet, manga creator Moto Hagio, and sci-fi/fantasy author Mariko Ouharaor, whose passion and talent made all of this possible in the first place.

+Even to Robert L. Jerauld and the Enix USA staff!

+Sometimes, we may poke fun at the original translation, but those working in localization at the time often had insufficient resources and were working on tight deadlines.
+Jerauld reported in a 2014 interview with Heidi Kemps at Gaming Moe, that he "wanted the story to feel natural, the characters to resonate with people, to feel familiar."
+Considering the love people have shown for Illusion of Gaia, I'd say they did something right!